VarunGaneshan/VSD_Intern_VM/README.md

 <Process name> _ <Library Source Abbreviation> _ <Library Type Abbreviation> [_ <Library Name>]
 ```
 <p><b>sky130_fd_sc_hd__tt_025C_1v80.lib:</b></p>
+The sky130_fd_sc_hd library is designed for high density.
+This library enables higher routed gated density, lower dynamic power consumption, and comparable timing and leakage power.
+As a trade-off it has lower drive strength.

 - Sky130 : It is the name of the process technology.
 - fd     : It is abbreviation for who created and is responsible for the library, here the SkyWater Foundry.